 DutchAmsterdam.nl — Once in every five years Amsterdam harbor — one of Europe’s busiest ports — become the backdrop for one of the largest maritime manifestations in the world: SAIL

-For five days, from August 19th through August 23rd, the whole IJ (pronounced as: Ay) harbor behind Amsterdam’s Central Station will be filled with music, culture and some 600 boats, including many historic vessels and a huge number of impressive tall ships from all over the world.
+For five days, from August 19th through August 23rd, the river IJ (pronounced somewhat like eye) behind Amsterdam’s Central Station will be filled with music, culture and some 600 boats, including many historic vessels and a huge number of impressive tall ships from all over the world.

 August 19: Sail-In Parade

 One of the most popular events during SAIL is the festive boat parade in which hundreds of ships will sail the Noordzeekanaal (Northsea Canal) from the seaport town of IJmuiden to Amsterdam.
 The parade, which lasts from 10:00 am through 3:00 pm, is led by the magnificent fleet of tall ships.

 Find a place anywhere on the North or Southside of the IJ, but note that the best spots will be taken up hours before the parade begins.

 All ships are accessible to the public from 10:00 a.m. to 4:00 p.m.
 Exceptions to this are the Clipper Stad Amsterdam, which can be visited until 12:00 p.m., and the GÃ¶theborg, which is accessible from 10:00 a.m. – 11:30 a.m. and again from 7:00 p.m. – 9:00 p.m.

 For the first time at SAIL, there will also be various short performances on the decks of some tall ships.

 Each night at 10:15 (10:00 on Saturday) all eyes turn to the sky above the IJ for a fifteen-minutes fireworks show.